 Data mining techniques for the identification of post chemotherapy sepsis risk: Given that sepsis accounts for ~10% of cancer deaths in the US, particularly for post chemotherapy patients with neutropenic fever, better sepsis diagnostic/prognostic tool would enable improved sepsis management in cancer patients.
 We will mine available VA data on cancer patients with ED visits to identify predictors for various clinical or operational outcomes using novel machine-learning approaches.

-Kent Heberer, PhD.
-Dr. Heberer has a PhD in Biomedical Engineering from UCLA and a MS in Biomedical Engineering from UCLA.
+Kent Heberer, MS, PhD.
+Dr. Heberer has a MS and PhD in Biomedical Engineering from UCLA.

 Joanna Sylman, PhD.
-Dr. Sylman is a second year BD-STEP Fellow and has a PhD in Chemical and Biomedical Engineering from Oregon Health and Science University.
+Dr. Sylman has a PhD in Chemical and Biomedical Engineering from Oregon Health and Science University.

 Wen-Wai Yim, PhD.
-Dr. Yim is a second year BD-STEP Fellow and has a PhD in Biomedical Informatics from the University of Washington.
+Dr. Yim has a PhD in Biomedical Informatics from the University of Washington.

 Development and validation of surgery and pain-related quality metrics: Using structured and unstructured VA data to study outcomes and develop/evaluate quality metrics for quality improvement.